TungLe0319/fs-journal/quizzes/week01.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+set's if an item is able to ,how it will grow or shrink to fit the container it's in.
 ```

 **11.** What `CSS` properties affect the size of a box model?